hackclub/hackclub/workshops/todo-list-app/README.md

   }
 ```

 To add data to the database, you can use `set()` to save data to a specified reference, replacing any existing data at that path.

-Use the `push()` method to append data to a list in multiuser applications.
+We use the `push()` method to append data to a list in multiuser applications.
 The `push()` method generates a unique key every time a new child is added to the specified Firebase reference.

-By using these auto-generated keys for each new element in the list, several clients can add children to the same location at the same time without write conflicts.
+**More Info:** By using these auto-generated keys for each new element in the list, several clients can add children to the same location simultaneously without writing conflicts.
 The unique key generated by `push()` is based on a timestamp, so list items are automatically ordered chronologically.

-:warning: **Note**: Using `set()` overwrites data at the specified location, including any child nodes.
+⚠ **Note**: Using `set()` overwrites data at the specified location, including any child nodes.

 ```js
 function handleClick() {